mitotic/slidoc/README.md

 * `--css` To use custom CSS file (by modifying `templates/doc_custom.css`)

-* `--toc_header` To insert custom HTML header before Table of Contents
+* `--toc_header` To insert custom Markdown or HTML header before Table of Contents

 * `--features=equation_number` To automatically number Mathjax equations